-Curi rent Y Year (2 2021) Plan ned Actual Atlas Activity/ Component/ Output Year targets/ Key Deliverables Q1 Q2 Q3 Q4 Status Comments Output 1.1: The most vulnerable groups have access to livelihoods, 1.1 a) Percentage of on-the-job training program participants retained by their employers at project end. self-employment opportunities.
-1.1 b) Number of people, both women and men, who received on-the-job training 0 40 w-28 m-12 Completed The project managed to engage more beneficiaries, engaging 45 beneficiaries () instead of planned 40.
-1.2 Number of people provided with resources to protect and start rebuilding livelihood assets.
-0 355 w-190 m-165 Completed 480 people (87 households through fodder distribution and 45 individuals through on-the-job training The project managed to reach out to a bigger number of vulnerable populations, than planned, given the decreased cost of fodder in the market and the smaller average number of livestock owned by the households (up to 3, instead of 5).
-As a result, around 480 people (w- 265 m- 215) were supported representing 87 households who
+Cur rent Ye ear (202 22) Plai nned Actual Atlas Activity/ Component/ Output Year targets/ Key Deliverables Q1 Q2 Q3 Q4 Status Comments most vulnerable groups have access to livelihoods, 1.1 a) Percentage of on-the-job training program participants retained by their employers at project end.
+0 0 50% self-employment opportunities.
+1.1 b) Number of people, both women and men, who received on-the-job training 40 w-28 m-12 0 b) 80 (final) w-56 m- 24 Completed The project managed to engage more beneficiaries, engaging 68 beneficiaries instead of planned 40.
+1.2 Number of people provided with resources to protect and start rebuilding livelihood assets. - 0 1420 w-760 m-660 1775 (final) w-950 m-825 Completed As of Q2, 2022, 1174 people (87 households through fodder distribution, 45 households through on job training 1st phase, 68 households through on-the-job training 2nd phase, 18 households through nonagricultural grants) provided with resources- 567 f, 607m 1.3 Percentage of beneficiaries 0 0 0 50%

-received fodder, 45 beneficiaries of on-the-job training.

-1.3 Percentage of

-beneficiaries

 (disaggregated by

 gender and age)

 whose food security

 that does not depend

 on humanitarian

 assistance any

 longer at project end.

+Λ 0 0 50%

-1.4 Percentage of
+1.4 Percentage of U U 30%

-income generating
+income generating activities/businesses

-activities/businesses

 (agriculture and non

+agriculture-related)

-agriculture-related) that are established
+that are established

-or reinstated by DPs.
+2 0 1 or reinstated by DPs.
+2.4

-2. Output 2.1:
+2. Output 2.1: 34

 Protection levels

 are increased in

 energy efficient

 settlements, street lighting

-2.2 Percentage of
+2.2 Percentage of 100%

-women and girls
+women and girls.

 among the displaced

 and host populations

 that feel safer in the

 settlements that

 received street

 lighting.

-2.3 Number of
+2.3 Number of 21,830

 women and men that

 feel safer in the

 settlements that

 received street

 lighting.